xiaotong-tong/xtt-utils/docs/structure.md

         These are summary files used to export all utility functions within a given scope.

+    -   index.d.ts

+        This file is used to provide type support for TypeScript projects.

 -   test

     This directory contains test code.
 The internal directory structure should be consistent with the src directory structure.
 However, it does not need to include summary files such as index.js